awsdocs/amazon-kendra-developer-guide/doc_source/API_DataSourceSummary.md

 ## Contents<a name="API_DataSourceSummary_Contents"></a>

  ** CreatedAt **   <a name="Kendra-Type-DataSourceSummary-CreatedAt"></a>
-The UNIX datetime that the data source was created\.
+The Unix timestamp when the data source connector was created\.
 Type: Timestamp
 Required: No